rodas-awgichew/movie-app/README.md

 ## Overview

 Movie App is a modern web application that allows users to search, discover, and explore movies and TV shows.
 The app provides detailed information including ratings, synopses, trailers, and cast information.
-Built with a focus on user experience, responsive design, and seamless interaction, Movie App is perfect for film enthusiasts and casual browsers alike.
+Built with a focus on user experience, responsive design, and seamless interaction.

 ## Features